mnarizzano/mmtranslator/docs/urs/urs.md

 ### 2.1 Context

 <a name="sp2.2"></a>
+Mealy machines are Deterministic Finite State Automata that have also output at any tick of the clock.
+Modern CPUs, computers, cell phones, digital clocks and basic electronic devices/machines have some kind of finite state machine to control it.
+Simple software systems, particularly ones that can be represented using regular expressions, can be modeled as finite state machines.
+There are many such simple systems, such as vending machines or basic electronics.
 [Mealy Machines](https://en.wikipedia.org/wiki/Mealy_machine) are a type of automata that are uesd to model some kind of Embedded Systems.
 They can be described as a finite-state machine whose output values are determined both by its current state and the current inputs.
 In figure can be found a visual example of a Mealy machine.

 ![Example of Mealy Machine](imgs/acc.jpg "Example of a mealy machine")

 It represents a system with two states (0,1) and three variables : act, deact are input boolean signals while flag is an output boolean signal.
 Each arrow on the graph represents the relations between input and output signals.
 So for example on state 0 the self arrow has the label (!act & !deact / !flag) meaning that if the system is on state 0 and both the imput signals (act,deact) are false then the output signal must be set to false.

-Mealy Machines can be used to describe logic circuits and also to model embedded systems.
-They are easy to understand and easy to use, for these reasons they are used in many field from design to verification.
-In particular they are used in th field of system synthesis, as output to describe the synthetized circuit, or system verification, representing the system that have to be verified.

 ### 2.2 Motivations (what is the problem?)
-Mealy Machines are usually used in automatic tools that read the mealy machine and execute some algorithm on them.
-Usually they are describe in a text file using a syntax.
-Unluckly each tools use is own syntax, for example synthesis tools are using a format called Kiss, other are using dot.
-This implies that even if we have many benchamrks of mealy machine thay can not be used since have different format, or you have to translate them into a different format manually, trashing a lot of time.
+Given its semplicity, Mealy Machine is a powerfull formalism to describe systems.
+In the last 20 years we testify the growing use of MM expecially in the field of circuit synthesis and Verification.
+As a consequence many benchmarks and tools reading MM have been constructed.
+Unluckly, since a MM is a graph, many different syntax have been used to describe such systems, such as for example [Kiss2 format](https://automata.cs.ru.nl/BenchmarkCircuits/Kiss), or [dot](https://en.wikipedia.org/wiki/DOT_%28graph_description_language%29) format.
+In other word if any reasercher want to develop a tools that take in input/get in output a MM he must write different parser/writer in order to cope with all these formats.
+All these different MM formats can discourage the use of such a formalism.

 ### 2.2 Project Objectives

 <a name="p3"></a>

-The project objective is create a translator that given a MM machine in a format allows the user choose a new format and then to automatically translate the mm into another format.
+The project objective is to create a translator that given a MM machine in a format (for example dot) allows the user to choose a new format (for example KISS) and then to automatically translate it in this format.
 In particular we want a GUI application and eventually a command line tool that allow the user to translate the input file into another format.
+It should be possible somehow to deal with the possibility of adding new formats on the fly by providing just a parser and a writer.

 ## 3. Requirements